 - 1/2 teaspoon salt

 - 1/2 cup vegetable oil (plus more, if needed)

 - Sour cream and applesauce for serving

 Scrub and rinse potatoes, leaving skins on.
-Using a box grater, shred potatoes and set aside.
+Using a box grater or food processor to shred potatoes and set aside.
 Shred 1/2 yellow onion and add to potatoes in cheesecloth or paper towels.

-In a large skillet over high heat, add 1/4 cup vegetable oil.
+In a large skillet over high heat, add vegetable oil.
 Once oil is hot, drop latke mix in using a 1/4 cup measuring cup.
-Smash down with a fork and fry for 3 to 5 minutes per side until extra crispy.
+Smash down with a fork or fish spatula.
+Fry for 4 to 5 minutes per side, until extra crispy.

-Transfer latkes to a cooling rack over a sheet pan or on a paper towel-lined plate to remove excess oil.
+Transfer latkes to a cooling rack over a sheet pan and keep warm in oven preheated to 200 degrees while you continue to fry the remaining latkes.
 Serve warm with sour cream and applesauce.